justinskolnick/arch-digital.github.io/about.md

 ---

 Arch Digital LLC is a software development consultancy based in Portland, Oregon.
-We specialize in development process and architectural maturity consulting for Ruby on Rails projects, as well as rapid application development using Agile methods.
+We specialize in <strong>rapid application development</strong>,
+as well as <strong>process and architectural maturity</strong> consulting for Ruby on Rails projects.

 ## Team